pgpbpadilla/pgpbpadilla.github.io/_drafts/spring-jpa-repository.liquid.md

 ---
 layout: post.liquid
 title:  "Repository?"
-tags: spring-framework jpa @Repository
+date: 2021-02-16 21:44
+tags: repository ddd dao
-categories: [programming, java, spring, jpa]
+categories: [programming, java, spring-framework]
+permalink: /spring-repository
 ---
 The Spring framework offers two a `@Repository` annotation and a `Repository` interface.
 Although related and a bit confusing initially, they perform distinct tasks.

 The Java annotation is meant only as meta-data for the annotated class and imposes